LHM777/JavaRegexValidator/README.md

 # Check if input string contains only letters.
-It must have at least 1 character in length but no more than 6 characters long.
+It should be at least 1 character in length but no more than 6 characters long.
 The code below shows a way to check if the input field only contains letters and whether it is at least 1 character long and no more than 6 characters long otherwise it will be invalid.